Troubleshooting certificate issues

 - Certificates must be within their date range.
 That is, it must be after the valid from date and before the expiration date in the certificate.

-Add or remove certificates from the certificate store
+Add, remove, or replace certificates from the certificate store

 Update or renew SSL certificates for Nginx, RabbitMQ, or Consul